pixelcog/nginx/README.md

 - `node['nginx']['group]` - Group for Nginx.
 - `node['nginx']['binary']` - Path to the Nginx binary.
-- `node['nginx']['init_style']` - How to run Nginx as a service when using `nginx::source`.
+- `node['nginx']['init_style']` - How to run Nginx as a service when using `nginx-pixelcog::source`.
 Values can be "runit", "upstart", "init" or "bluepill".
 When using runit or bluepill, those recipes will be included as well and are dependencies of this cookbook.
 Recipes are not included for upstart, it is assumed that upstart is built